Loss Control Insights for Contractors

 Reduce Exposure to NoiseEven if the noise itself can’t be reduced, you can help protect your employees by reducing their exposure to it.
 Sound barriers can be built, or prefabricated barriers can be purchased and installed.
 Especially noisy activities could be scheduled for times of the day when fewer people are working.

 Keep Employees in the LoopEmployees should understand the noise hazards that may affect them in the workplace.
-Check out our Hearing Protection online training course for a good primer on hazardous noise.
 Discuss hazardous noise at safety meetings and place warning signs at areas where high noise can be expected.